Street style: Development

 Phenomena of this kind have been studied for a long time in England and have revealed the importance of young people's street styles during the post-war period, which may be linked to the generation of baby boomers, who came to represent a new sociocultural category—the "teenager"—who has money to spend and be an important motivation on economic and cultural world.

 The history of identity and the history of clothing run on two parallel rails.
 In this connection, street style works as a facilitator of group identity and subcultural cohesion.
 Since the close of World War II, Western culture has seen a dramatic decline in the significance of the traditional sociocultural divisions such as race, religion, ethnicity, regionalism, nationalism, in defining and limiting personal identity.
 The tribe groupings, such as bikers, beats, and teddy boys in the 1950s; mods, hippies, and skinheads in the 1960s; headbangers, punks, and b-boys in the 1970s; and goths, new age travelers and ravers in the 1980s got dressed and unusual body decoration as an expression to create a sense of identity.

-In the first half of the twentieth century, although the unaccompanied figure of the woman in the street was seen increasingly frequently in fashion photographs she often remained bound by the feminine pursuits of a bourgeois existence, with the reality of the street a beautifying prop to the unreal fantasy of high-end fashion.
+In the first half of the twentieth century, although the unaccompanied figure of the woman in the street was seen increasingly in fashion photographs, she often remained bound by the pursuits of a bourgeois existence, with the reality of the street beautified as a fantasy prop for high-end fashion.
 As an object of gaze, her position contrasted with that of the flâneur and the male privileged code of visual spectatorship.
-It was until the post-war period, with the emergence of style-conscious magazines aimed at men that the image of the flaneur, somewhat melded with the more modern notion of the "man about town", began to be visualized in fashion photography.
-Metropolitan masculinity was shown to be influenced by the industrial atmosphere of the metropolis.
-This is well illustrated by Terence Donovan's grainy black and white photographs of sharply suited men in "Spy Drama" for the October 1962 issue of Town which became famous as the visual influence for the filmic interpretation of James Bond.
+It was not until the post-war period, with the emergence of style-conscious magazines aimed at men, that the image of the flaneur, somewhat melded with the more modern notion of the "man about town", began to be visualized in fashion photography.
+Masculinity was shown to be influenced by the industrial atmosphere of the metropolis.
+This is illustrated by Terence Donovan's grainy black-and-white photographs of sharply suited men in "Spy Drama" for the October 1962 issue of Town which became famous as the visual influence for the filmic interpretation of James Bond.
 In this period, the representation of the woman in the street was radicalized by the emergence of youth as a social category and its claiming of street culture as its primary context.

-Influence of sport practices on street style
+Influence of sportswear

-Street style itself is an application of ordinary people included the people who use their sport outfits on their daily basis.
-However, it is obvious that they get affected by supermodels who are working for various sportives brands.
+Street style includes ordinary people who regularly wear sportswear.
+However, it is influenced by supermodels who work for various sportswear brands.
 Therefore, it gets easier to influence ordinary people with the sense of sportive clothing.

-Sport practice which particularly influenced the forming of a street style is skateboarding.
-The image of the street style follower often corresponds with skateboarding practice.
-Sneakers with the special soles that keep the feet from slipping on the board came to street style and were founded in wardrobes of not skaters.
+Skateboarding particularly influenced the forming of certain street styles.
+The image of the street style follower often corresponds with skateboarding.
+Skate shoes that keep the feet from slipping on the board have been adopted by people who do not skateboard.